-Your procurement strategy statement clearly outlines your main objectives, and is the rationale for your strategy.
+Your purchasing strategy statement clearly outlines your main objectives and is the rationale for your strategy.
 It can help guide decision-making and define goals.

 “Deliverables” refer to what you need to deliver or improve to meet your objectives.
 They should be as specific as possible.